Setup & Harden a Linux Server

 # fedora:

-dnf install -y fail2ban
+dnf install -y fail2banconfigure it

 .local files will override the default .conf files provided